basetenlabs/HackMIT-2024/README.md

 ## How can I get help?

 For technical issues, start with the [documentation](https://docs.baseten.co), which has a handy built-in LLM chat with full docs access.
+Then find Philip or Mike!

 For additional free credits, send an email to philip.kiely@baseten.co with your workspace email and a quick sentence about what you need the credits for.